anniepan-pumc/obsidian-research-workflow/README.md

 # Research Database

-An Obsidian-based research knowledge base for neuroimaging, MRI/QSM methods, literature review, research records, and manuscript drafting.
+An Obsidian-based research knowledge base for literature review, research records, and manuscript drafting.

 This repository is organized as a working research vault: it stores paper notes imported from Zotero, structured research records, reusable writing templates, daily notes, and active manuscript workspaces.